OptionalCoin/PredictOS/docs/features/x402-integration.md

 4. **Monitor spending** — payments are automatic when agents call sellers
 5. **Review seller prices** before adding them as tools
 6. **Start with small amounts** — fund wallets with only what you need
+7. **Research sellers before use** — sellers are NOT vetted; verify legitimacy through their website, docs, and community reputation before sending any funds
+8. **Check seller input formats** — each seller may expect different query formats; consult their documentation to avoid wasted payments on malformed requests

 ## Links